Workers' Revolutionary Current: History

 The CRT maintains organizational independence from the big left-wing parties of Spain, including Podemos and United Left.
 Its youth wing is Contracorriente ("Countercurrent"), formerly the Agrupación Revolucionaria No Pasarán (Revolutionary Group "They Shall Not Pass" - ARNP).
 They also promote the Spanish section of the feminist group Pan y Rosas ("Bread and Roses").

 The CRT maintains a strong presence in Barcelona, Zaragoza and Madrid, being part of the student and worker's movement of those cities and pushing the Left Student Union (Sindicato de Estudiantes de Izquierdas).
 The CRT currently is pushing the initiative No Hay Tiempo que Perder (there is no time to lose) to regroup the anti-capitalist left and expelled dissidents of Podemos.

+In 2024 the CRT contested the European Parliament election, gaining 5,527 votes (0,03%) and no seats.